Storms & Typhoons

 Joint Region Marianas Facebook: https://www.facebook.com/jrmguam

-For any changes to inbound and outbound flights to Guam, travelers are encouraged to contact their respective airline or travel provider or visit www.guamairport.com for flight updates.
+For any changes to inbound and outbound flights to Guam, travelers are encouraged to contact their respective airline or travel provider or visit the official website of the Guam International Airport Authority at www.guamairport.com for flight updates.